 8. Use ceiling fixtures to instantly elevate the look of your home.

 “Ceiling fixtures are often overlooked but are an inexpensive upgrade,” says Jenny.
 “Even renters can change out light fixtures and swap them back when they move out.
 A ceiling fixture can really set the tone you want in your home.”

-For that coastal California charm, we love those wood-finished chandeliers, glass orb pendants and rustic open-cage lanterns.
+For that coastal California charm, we love the looks of burst chandeliers, basketweave pendant lights, open-cage lanterns.

-“Rugs are great statement pieces to your rooms where you can really show the personality of your room and style. adds Bonnie.
-“When selecting a rug for this style, take your cues from the outside—the tones and colors you see in nature.
+“Rugs are great statement pieces to your rooms where you can really show the personality of your room and style,” adds Bonnie.
+“When selecting a rug for this style, take your cues from the outside—the tones and colors you see in nature, like blue and green.
 Opt for a comfortable, relaxed style with that indoor/outdoor feel, and also easy to care for, like Ruggable, which is machine washable.”

 When styling around a rug, “pull colors and patterns from your rug to furnish the rest of your room,” suggests Jenny.
 “It’s easier to match paint colors to a rug or fabric than vice versa!
 If you go with a colorful or large patterned rug, stick with neutral or white walls, and your furniture should be mostly natural materials as well, like wood, metal, and natural woven fibers.
 Select minimal pieces to decorate around the rug in keeping with the light, airy style of a coastal home.”

 READERS: Do you have love the coastal chic look?
 Tell us why you love it and how you styled your space in the comments section below!